-1. Any Member may table a motion for a resolution on a matter falling within the sphere of activities of the Communities.
+1. Any Member may table a motion for a resolution of not more than 200 words on a matter falling within the sphere of activities of the Communities.
 Such motions shall be printed and distributed in the official languages and referred to the appropriate committee, provided no request is made pursuant to Rule 64(1).